muratkeremozcan/next-app-mosh/notes.md

  `npx prisma init` , and then at `./prisma/schema.prisma` create your models.

+> We want to match these with our Zod types, ex: `./app/api/users/schema.ts`, `./app/api/products/schema.ts`

 2. **Create migration file**: Once we create a model, we use Prisma CLI to create a migration file.
 A migration file contains instructions to generate or update database tables to match our models.
 These instructions are in SQL